BukolaOdunayo/DATA-ANALYSIS-RISE-AND-FALL-OF-PROGRAMMING-LANGUAGES/README.md

 3 What were the 5 most asked about tags between 2015-2020 ?

-Answer: Javascript, Java, Python, php, and Andriod in descending order.
+Answer: Javascript, Java, Python, php, and Andriod arranged in descending order.

 4 How has R programming language changed in popularity over time ?